Construction Public Liability Insurance

 Essential Cover for Construction Work Around the Public

 Construction sites are high-risk environments.
 Tools, plant, working at height, excavations, scaffolding and vehicle movements all create the potential for accidents involving members of the public or damage to surrounding property.
-Public Liability Insurance helps protect your business against the cost of claims, compensation and legal defence.
+Public Liability Insurance can help protect your business against the cost of covered claims, compensation and legal defence.

 What Does Construction Public Liability Insurance Cover?